AdobeDocs/experience-manager-cloud-manager.en/help/using/content-copy.md

 1. Navigate to the **Content Sets** page from the **Environments** screen.

-1. Select an content set from the console and select **Copy Content** from the ellipsis menu.
+1. Select a content set from the console and select **Copy Content** from the ellipsis menu.

    ![Content copy](/help/assets/copy-content.png)